 Doi Suthep Temple is the premium attraction of this part of Chiang Mai and one very few visitors miss out on.
 A walk around the main chedi, tapping the gongs around it and awesome views all add to this temple’s draws.
-More details are shown on the What’s Up Chiang Mai Historical Attractions page.
+[Read more about Chiang Mai’s Temples]

 Wat Pha Lat

 As it is so close to Doi Suthep Temple, most people pass by Wat Pha Lat on their way up the mountain.
 Nevertheless, Pha Lat Temple makes an interesting stopover.
 The temple’s buildings and shrines nestle amid lofty green shade trees.
 It is primarily a retreat for meditating Buddhist monks and the atmosphere is serene and relaxing.
 A stroll around the grounds takes in a small waterfall, a vantage point for views back over the city and grottoes with religious artefacts and robed statues adding splashes of colour.

 Wat Pha Lat: – T. Suthep, A. Muang, Chiang Mai 50200 | Open: 08:00-17:00 (Daily) | Map